One For the Readers

 6. An Inquiry into the Nature and Causes of the Wealth of Nations by Adam Smith

 Oldie but goodie, Adam Smith's magnum opus that was published two hundred and fifty years ago remains one of the fundamental works of classical economists.
-Written as the industrial revolution was taking its first baby steps, it discusses free markets, productivity, the division of labour, and attempts to offer practical solutions based in solid economic theory that would replace the culture of mercantilism that dominated at the time.
+Written as the industrial revolution was taking its first baby steps, it discusses free markets, productivity, and the division of labor.
+It also attempts to offer practical solutions based on solid economic theory that would replace the culture of mercantilism that dominated at the time.
 A bestseller that sold out within months at the time of publication, The Wealth of Nations is one of the essential economics books that professionals and laypeople alike ought to have read.

 7. Postcapitalism: A Guide to Our Future by Paul Mason